shakespete/react/JS Notes.md

   <li>Structural equality ==, in its turn, means that two objects have equivalent content. <strong>Equality</strong> determines if two objects contain the same state.</li>
   <li>When we write synchronous JavaScript code, we’re providing a list of instructions that execute immediately in order.</li>
   <li>JavaScript asynchronous tasks do not block the main thread.
 JavaScript is free to do something else while we wait for the API to return data.</li>
+  <li>Parameters are the variable names of the function definition, while arguments are the values given to a function when it is invoked.</li>
+  <li>In JavaScript, function arguments are references to the actual data.</li>
 </ul>

 <h3>Function Declarations</h3>